 Special Education Certification and Certificate Programs for Teachers

-Special education certificates are graduate-level programs intended for students interested in teaching special education without earning a formal master's degree.
-These programs help teachers who have experience in other teaching disciplines earn the qualifications necessary to achieve special education certification.
+Emphasizing teaching strategies and assessment techniques, these programs help teachers who have experience in other teaching disciplines earn the qualifications necessary to achieve special education certification.
 Special education certificate programs are also useful for teachers interested in broadening their skills for their current classrooms.

 Graduate certificate programs in special education require applicants to possess an undergraduate degree.
 Many programs require students to have teaching experience, and occasionally students are required to have basic teaching certification.
 Typically, students are not required to submit scores from the Graduate Record Examination (GRE).